-“We take pride in budgeting the extra time to identify each patient’s real needs and develop a relationship,” says Dr. Robert C. Blackwood, MD of Blackwood Family Medicine.
+“We take pride in budgeting the extra time to identify each patient’s real needs and develop a relationship,” says Dr. Melanie Johnson, MD of Johnson Family Medicine.
 “We feel that for a doctor to go the extra mile to become more acquainted with their patients on each appointment is no small thing.
 Most of our patients appreciate that their visits are a bit longer and of much higher quality.”

 General surveys seem to bear this out.
 Without huge waiting rooms crammed with people during flu season, there is almost never a heavy push towards getting a person out of their appointment as quickly as possible.
 Longer appointments means more thorough care, a better doctor-patient relationship, and many patients find this leads to much better results for them, especially over the long term.